p4cx/pocketbook_dic/README.md

 ## Still in progress, soon v2 will be merged to the main branch

 ![Screenshot pocketbook e-book reader translation ENG-GER](screenshot.jpg)
-*Passage from "The Hitchhiker's Guide to the Galaxy" by Douglas Adams*
+*Passage from "Alice in Wonderland" by Douglas Adams*

 A few years ago I bought a Pocketbook Touch HD 3 e-book reader and found it had a lousy standard dictionary.
 As a non-native speaker, I enjoy reading English books, so I occasionally need a translation of a word.
 The standard dictionaries on this device only provide basic vocabulary and therefore do not help me any further.
 Because of this problem, I looked around a little and only found expensive dictionaries that weren't big enough for my taste.
 After a little research I found out that you can now use stardict dictionaries if you use another reader application on your eBook reader.
 This instruction is for the classic way and here I decided to create my own dictionary based on the data provided by dict.cc.